Washed. Soaked for 36 hours, with water changed every 8 hours. Dried on raised beds with covered pyramoidal during peak sun.

 Variety: Primarily Sidamo 74158, with other mixed varieties

 Coffees from Ethiopia are prone to standing out in a crowd.
 They differ from Latin American coffees, often immensely.
 Even from other African coffees, they tend to be distinctly... well, Ethiopian.
 In this case, however, Daye Bensa is a little harder to pin down.
-Yes, there are lush notes of passion fruit, mandarin orange, and apricot, which you'll find listed on the bag, but more than that, the coffee has a little more of a rounded sweetness to it, which is a characteristic often times more reminiscent of a Latin American coffee when it's at its peak.
+It has a little more of a rounded sweetness to it, which is a characteristic often times more reminiscent of a Latin American coffee when it's at its peak.
 Daye Bensa is sweet, beautiful, and very drinkable.